 A member receiving benefits from an employer-sponsored LTD program will continue to accrue pensionable service while in receipt of LTD benefits provided the member continues to contribute to the Plan.
 For disabilities starting prior to May 1, 2002, LTD benefits under the Province's LTD Program are payable to age 65.
 For disabilities starting between May 1, 2002 and December 31, 2008, LTD benefits are payable to the earlier of age 60 and 35 years of service.
-For disabilities starting on and after January 1, 2009, LTD benefits are payable to the earlier of age 65 and 35 years of service.
+For disabilities starting on and after January 1, 2009 and ends before they turn 63, the benefits stop at the earlier of age 65 and 35 years of service.
+For members whose elimination period begins on and after January 1, 2009 and ends after they turn 63, the benefits stop at the earlier of 2 years of service after the end of the elimination period or 35 years of service.